This guide will help you choose the best video editing software to create amazing movies in less time.

 However, you’ll need to use video editing apps to turn your film footage into engaging video content.

-I edit videos for YouTube regularly and have tried all the best video editing tools out there… and trust me, there’s a lot of them!
+I edit videos for YouTube regularly and have tried all the best video editing tools out there… and trust me – there are a lot of them!

 Searching for the right software can be confusing, so I’ve written this guide to help save you some time and money.

-You’ll discover free video editing software as well as paid options, and the pros and cons of each.
+You’ll discover free video editing software as well as inexpensive video editing software (plus some premium ones), and the pros and cons of each.

 I’ll also tell you about the essential video editing tools you need, as well as the advanced features required to create content professionally.